WUR is working on Digital Twins for tomatoes, food and farming

 Stakeholder communication throughout the project will be done by Marc Ruijs (Wageningen Economic Research).
 Contact person for development of phenotyping protocols and estimation of model parameters is Gert Kootstra (Farm Technology).
 Jochem Evers (Centre for Crop Systems Analysis) is the contact person for development and integration of the tomato plant model, and Simon van Mourik (Farm Technology) will lead efforts on model application on short- and longer-term decision support.
 Communication on the use of the NPEC facilities within the project goes through Rick van de Zedde (Agro Food Robotics).

-Postdocs assigned to this project are Bolai Xin (Farm Technology) and Katarina Streit (Centre for Crop Systems Analysis).
-An additional postdoc will be assigned by the end of 2020.
+Postdocs assigned to this project are Bolai Xin and Sjoerd Boersma (Farm Technology) and Katarina Streit (Centre for Crop Systems Analysis).

 Essential further expertise is contributed by: